Examine your credit report every three to six months.

 The addresses of the 3 major agencies are:

-Under the FCRA, (Fair Credit Reporting Act) the creditor is responsible to adhere to proper procedure in verifying consumer disputes You should take your challenge to the creditor by writing letters directly to that creditor.
+Under the FCRA (Fair Credit Reporting Act), the creditor is responsible for adhering to the proper procedure for verifying consumer disputes.
+You should take your challenge to the creditor by writing letters directly to that creditor.
 If you still owe money on the credit item in question, it is sometimes possible to use a technique known as "debt settlement" to reduce your payoff AND to accomplish the removal of the negative listing.
-Debt Settlement requires that you or your attorney negotiate with the creditor to take a lesser amount and agree to show the debt as paid.
+Debt Settlement requires that you (or your attorney) negotiate with the creditor to take a lesser amount and agree to show the debt as paid.